-Circuit City and broken legs are not usually the beginnings of a DJ career, but Anton Tumas is used to doing things his way.
-It was at Circuit City, where he was working, that a co-worker gave him a CD by electronic producer Talvin Singh.
-Anton immediately connected to the melodic, soulful, layered sound structures, which proved to be his gateway to artists like BT, James Holden, and Hernan Cattaneo.
+Broken legs are not usually the beginnings of a DJ career, but Anton Tumas is used to doing things his way.
+It was a co-worker, that gave him a CD by the electronic producer Talvin Singh.
+Anton immediately connected to the melodic, soulful, layered sound structures, which proved to be his gateway to artists like BT, James Holden, and Hernán Cattáneo.

 Forced to stay put until his leg healed, Anton convalesced by buying used DJ equipment on eBay, a “How To” book on Amazon, and a shopping cart full of music on Beatport.
 Applying his legendary laser focus during months of practice to teach himself the skills he required, followed by a few humbling gigs and a lot more focused practice, he finally had the skills and confidence to go public.